oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/create-wdt-model.md

 For more detailed WDT information, see the WebLogic Deploy Tooling [documentation](https://oracle.github.io/weblogic-deploy-tooling/concepts/model/).

 WKT UI provides tooling to make it easy for you to create and edit a WDT model.
-This image shows the `Model` page, `Design View` tab that allows visual editing of a model.
+This image shows the `Design View` tab of the `Model` page.
+It allows visual editing of a model.

 {{% img "Model Design View" "images/model-design-view.png" %}}

-The following image shows the `Model` page, `Code View` tab that lets you directly edit each of the three different file types that make up the model.
+The following image shows the `Code View` tab of the `Model` page.
+It lets you directly edit each of the three different file types that make up the model.
 In the center of the screen, you'll find the YAML editor for the model file.
 On the right, you'll find the variables file editor and the archive file editor.
 At this point, all the sections are blank.